What size microSD card should you buy for your Amazon Fire Tablet?

 - Minecraft (opens in new tab) - 93.3MB

 And this is only for four games.
-Most popular streaming video apps like Prime Video, Netflix, Hulu, and Disney+ allow you to download content for offline viewing (some require a subscription to do this), as do music apps like Amazon Music, Spotify, and Tidal.
+Most popular streaming video apps like Prime Video, Netflix, Hulu, and Disney+ allow you to download content for offline viewing (some require a subscription to do this), as do music apps like Amazon Music (opens in new tab), Spotify, YouTube Music and Tidal (opens in new tab).

-It doesn't take long to realize that onboard storage won't go very far, especially when you start adding your favorite movies, shows, and music.
+It doesn't take long to realize that onboard storage won't go very far.
 It's better to gamble on getting more storage than to have to keep removing and re-downloading your favorite content when you want to play, watch, or listen offline.
-Depending on what type of media (and how much) you want to carry on your Fire tablet (be that games, movies, music, photos, etc), it might be a good idea, and a money-saving idea, to pick up a microSD card.
+Depending on what type of media (and how much) you want to carry on your Fire tablet (be that games, movies, music, photos, etc.), it might be a good idea, and a money-saving idea, to pick up a microSD card.

 What size should you get?

-So long as Amazon allows you to add memory in the form of a microSD card, then we generally recommend getting a 16GB or 32GB Fire tablet and then picking up the largest microSD card that is supported and that you can afford.
+So long as Amazon allows you to add memory in the form of a microSD card, we generally recommend getting a 16GB or 32GB Fire tablet and then picking up the largest microSD card that is supported you can afford.
+This rings true regardless of whether you go with the Amazon Fire 7, Fire HD 8, or Fire HD 10.
 Luckily you can get a lot of gigabytes these days for relatively little.